nkapliev/next-bus/README.md

 </p></details>
 <details>
   <summary>Todo</summary><p>
+  * optimize gif and image in readme.md
   * about page in Chrome Web Store
   * github descriptions
   * github pages?
+  * Add tabs in popup to save several stops in several APIs.
+To compare time between buses and trains.
   * tests.
 Hmm should start with them next time :)
+  * Add loglevels
   * Google Analytics counter.
 (What is it for?)
   * Add FF, Safari, etc.
   * Add ability to add stops from map